simonw/download-tiles/README.md

 The bounding box to fetch.
 Should be specified as `min-lon,min-lat,max-lon,max-lat`.
 You can use [bboxfinder.com](http://bboxfinder.com/) to find these for different areas.

+`--city` or `--country`

+These options can be used instead of `--bbox`.
+The city or country specified will be looked up using the [Nominatum API](https://nominatim.org/release-docs/latest/api/Search/) and used to derive a bounding box.

+`--show-bbox`

+Use these to output the bounding box that was retrieved for the `--city` or `--country` without retrieving any tiles.

 `--tiles-url`

 The tile server URL to use.
 This should include `{z}` and `{x}` and `{y}` specifiers, and can optionally include `{s}` for subdomains.